manvedu/wompi-demo/README.md

-# Welcome Wompi's tokenizer!
+# Welcome to Wompi's tokenizer!

 Hi!

-Using this project you can create tokens in Wompi and with that token create a payment source.
-For the tokenization this projects uses the [widget](https://docs.wompi.co/docs/en-us/fuentes-de-pago#widget-in-tokenization-mode) provided by Wompi.
+Using this project, you can create tokens in Wompi and with them create a payment source.
+For tokenization, this project uses the [widget](https://docs.wompi.co/docs/en-us/fuentes-de-pago#widget-in-tokenization-mode) provided by Wompi.

 # Installation